aaikedw/fada-import-specs/FADA-import-specs.md

 # Draft specifications FADA import tool
+**This is a deprecated version of the specification document!**

+_Note that this is an earlier version of the specification document.
+As this version focussed heavily on the existing scripts and workflow, I decided to start anew in the file “[**FADA-import-specs-new.md**](./FADA-import-specs-new.md)” to describe the desired functionality instead of trying to describe all details of the original workflow.
+As the new version is building on what was written earlier, certain sections -such as the Background- may be mere copies of this document._
 ## Background
 ### Project status
 The Freshwater Animal Diversity Assessment (FADA) database was constructed in 2009 following the publication of a special issue in which taxonomic experts described the biodiversity of around 60 organism groups.
 This work was funded by Belspo and supported by the Belgian Biodiversity Platform.